 Yes, kids can present a challenge when it comes to home decor, but that also opens up the door to get innovative and create something totally unique.
 Whether you need more storage or space in your home, these four ideas can tackle your home challenges head-on.

 When you bought your home and imagined your kids growing up there, you likely didn’t think about play dates, holiday meals and afternoons of friends and family crowded into the living room.
 Seating space can get sucked away in a hurry, especially when your kids are no longer interested in just sitting around on the floor.

-An “L” shaped couch is one way to accommodate more seating without taking up too much precious space.
+An “L” shaped Sectional Couch is one way to accommodate more seating without taking up too much precious space.
 Or you can think outside the box and turn an ottoman into a soft stool for an extra seat.
 A luxuriously upholstered ottoman is still affordable and offers multiple purposes.
 Choose a longer option with hidden storage that can seat two or three guests and open up to hide away toys when not in use.

 Hiding the mess

 A multipurpose ottoman is just one way to hide your kids’ mess and keep your home looking stylish.
 If your children’s play area is in a recessed area without a door, add a colorful curtain to pull when guests arrive to hide the mess.
 A brightly colored sliding door attached to a mounted wall bar also transforms an otherwise doorless area of your home into a self-contained area.

 Your dining room may be one of the largest rooms in your house with an oversized table to match.
 And you probably already figured out your table quickly doubles as a homework station and craft area.
 But there is so much more you can do than just use your dining room as a dumping area for papers and toys.